jdyeakel/jdyeakel.github.io/teaching/ecology/summersections/demo_4_comp.md

 <iframe width='100%' height='1000' src='https://rdrr.io/snippets/embed/?code=%23Paste%20code%20here' frameborder='0'></iframe>

-Here are some combination to try out.
-Practice interpreting what these mean
+---

+Here are some parameter combinations to try out.
+Practice interpreting how knowledge of the isoclines directs our understanding of what the population trajectories will be.
+By observing how the isocline intercepts change (i.e. which isocline is higher or lower along the *x-* and *y-axis*) try sketching out the flow on paper, and confirm that the flow accurately predicts what occurs with the trajectories of $$N_1$$ and $$N_2$$.

 *   `comp.flow(r1 = 0.2, r2 = 0.1, alpha = 2, beta = 0.5, K1 = 120, K2 = 80, N1start = 20, N2start = 10, tmax = 500)`
 *   `comp.flow(r1 = 0.2, r2 = 0.1, alpha = 2, beta = 0.5, K1 = 150, K2 = 50, N1start = 20, N2start = 10, tmax = 500)`
 *   `comp.flow(r1 = 0.2, r2 = 0.1, alpha = 2, beta = 2, K1 = 120, K2 = 80, N1start = 5, N2start = 45, tmax = 500)`